dipinho/dipinho/README.md

 ## I'm George de Pinho!

-:computer: A backend developer Jr and technical instructor at Cebrac Franchisin.
+:computer: A backend developer Jr and technical instructor at SENAI.

 :house_with_garden: I’m from São Luís - MA, Brazil.